idg10/rx-packaging-gauntlet/src/PlugIns/Readme.md

 could in theory be used on .NET Framework 4.6.2 and later.
 However, the .NET build tools consider the `net46` target to be a better match for any .NET Framework version from 4.6 onwards than `netstandard2.0`, and `netstandard2.0` is not supported on any version of .NET Framework older than 4.6.2.
-So on all versions of .NET Framework in existence that are new enough to be able to how Rx 4.0 at all, the `net46` target would be selected.
+So on all versions of .NET Framework in existence that are new enough to be able to use Rx 4.0 at all, the `net46` target would be selected.

 For as long as that was true, the Rx 3.1 era hack was not necessary.